zhjngli/the-principles-and-feelings-cookbook/writing/techniques/2022-07-19-baking/index.md

   - bake
 date: 2022-07-19T06:31:27.983Z
 ---
 No, not the pastries and desserts kind of baking.
-That actually requires measurement, and as you probably know by now, I'm way too lazy for that.
+That actually requires measurement, and as you should know by now, I'm way too lazy for that.
 Also, I treat "baking" synonymously with "using my oven."
 So in reality, "baking" includes things like broiling and reheating.

 I tend to mostly bake meat, or bake to reheat things like cookies, pizza, scallion pancakes, fried chicken, or other things that should have some crispy component.
 So, when I think about baking, I think not in terms of a bake temperature or bake time, but rather in ranges of temperature and their usage.